Our Continuing Education program imposes a minimum number of Continuing Education hours for each cycle. A cycle runs for two years.

-Continuing Education requirements for Approved Persons are set out in IIROC Rule 2700.
+Continuing Education requirements for Approved Persons subject to the Investment Dealer and Partially Consolidated Rule (IDPC Rule) are set out in Rule 2700 of IDPC.

 What courses qualify for Continuing Education?

-Individuals can take Professional Development and Compliance courses from a variety of sources, including courses directly offered by their dealer and courses accredited by IIROC.
+Individuals can take Professional Development and Compliance courses from a variety of sources, including courses directly offered by their dealer and courses accredited by us.

 Continuing Education courses can include virtual and in-person courses, seminars, programs and presentations.

-IIROC also offers online Continuing Education courses, like video webcasts, seminars and other public events hosted by IIROC staff and industry professionals.
+We also offer online Continuing Education courses, like video webcasts, seminars and other public events hosted by New SRO staff and industry professionals.

 Use the following links for a list of:

-Course providers, including dealers, can apply to have IIROC accredit continuing education (CE) courses.
+Course providers, including dealers, can apply to have continuing education (CE) courses accredited under IDCP Rule 2700.
 To apply:

 For more information on the assessment criteria and required information, refer to Continuing Education Course Accreditation by IIROC.